ROB GRAAFLAND

 Marriage

-On 19 August 1902 Rob Graafland married Maria Duquesne, daughter of Tilman en Maria Diederiks.
+On 19 August, 1902 Rob Graafland married Maria Duquesne, daughter of Tilman en Maria Diederiks.
 Maria grew up at her parent's estate in Heer (nearby Maastricht), but when she was seven years old her parents died in a tragic accident.
 Charles Graafland described his mother as a sweet, sensible and handsome lady who courageously managed to cope with her husband's depressions later in life, it was a happy marriage.
 A number of portraits, painted in warm and tender colours, confirms his words.
 Maria was a hospitable lady, coffee, cake and drink were always ready for visiting friends and pupils.
 The couple temporarily moved to Amby, on the outskirts of Maastricht.
 Their honeymoon took them to Italy where they travelled for quite some time.
-Italy's art, architecture and climate overwhelmed Graafland and especially Venice made a huge impresion on him, they would be the inspiration for his colourful paintings between 1909 and 1919.
-When they settled down in St Pieter, a hamlet nearby Maastricht, nine years later, Graafland would create a beautiful terraced Italian garden.
+Italy's art, architecture and climate overwhelmed Graafland and especially Venice made a huge impression on him, they would be the inspiration for his colourful paintings between 1909 and 1919.
+Nine years later, when they moved to St Pieter, a hamlet nearby Maastricht, Graafland would create a beautiful terraced Italian garden.
 Upon their arrival in Maastricht Villa Aldegonda was built, a large detached villa designed by Graafland himself.
-Here he devoted himself to his art, spending most of his time in the studio developing his own style.
-On 29 December 1903 their daughter, Suzanne, was born.
+Now he devoted himself to his art, spending most of his time in the studio developing his own style.
+On 29 December, 1903 their daughter, Suzanne, was born.

 Visit to America